 What is a Cornea Transplant?

-A corneal transplant is a surgical procedure performed when a cornea is beyond repair or healing.
+A cornea transplant, also known as a corneal transplant or corneal grafting, is an ideal surgical procedure when a cornea is beyond repair or healing.
 It involves replacing a damaged or diseased cornea with a clear, healthy donor cornea.
-An ophthalmologist, most often a corneal surgeon, performs it.
+An ophthalmologist, a specialized eye surgeon, typically performs the eye cornea treatment.
 The transplant aims to restore vision, alleviate pain, and enhance overall eye health.

 What Conditions Cause a Cornea Transplant?

-Various conditions can affect the cornea, ranging from severe dry eye to debilitating diseases.
-Swelling, scarring, or age-related deterioration to the cornea can make seeing the world around you an everyday battle, and cause cloudy or distorted vision.
+Various conditions can affect the cornea, ranging from common dry eyes to debilitating diseases.
+Swelling, scarring, or age-related deterioration to the cornea can make seeing the world around you and everyday battle, causing cloudy or distorted vision.

-The two main conditions that cause corneal health decline include:
+The two main conditions that cause corneal health decline and illicit corneal disease treatment include:

 Corneal scar: Corneal scarring frequently occurs after toxic keratopathy from a corneal sting.
 When corneal scarring is central or significant, a corneal transplant may be considered.